Danube Schema Registry Architecture

 ETCD Organization

-Schemas are stored hierarchically in ETCD:
+Schemas and topic configurations are stored hierarchically in ETCD:

 /schemas/